Zhou Xianwang: Criticism

 In December 2019, when a new coronavirus, designated SARS-CoV-2, broke out in Wuhan, local people accused Zhou and his superior, Party secretary Ma Guoqiang of being slow to respond to the epidemic.
 On January 27, 2020, in an interview on China Central Television, Zhou acknowledged that the city government had failed to promptly disclose information about the outbreak while stating that "as a local government, we need to get authorisation before disclosure" which led many to think that he was pointing at the central government for being slow on giving him authorisation.
 Zhou then offered to resign over the January 23 decision to lock down the city.

 In addition, Zhou was criticized for hosting the Baibuting banquet on January 18, 2020, where 40,000 Wuhan families cooked and ate a communal meal in celebration of the New Year, five days before the city went into lockdown.

 Downfall

 On 8 July 2025, Zhou was suspected of "serious violations of laws and regulations" by the Central Commission for Discipline Inspection (CCDI), the party's internal disciplinary body, and the National Supervisory Commission, the highest anti-corruption agency of China.
+Zhou was expelled from the party and dismissed from the public office on 4 January 2026.